Terms and Conditions of Sale V1.8.3

 All notices under these Terms and Conditions shall be addressed to the most recent address or email address notified to the other party, in writing and signed by, or on behalf of, the party giving notice.
 Notices shall be deemed to have been duly given: when delivered, if delivered by courier or other messenger (including registered mail) during the normal business hours of the recipient; when sent, if transmitted by email and a successful return receipt is generated; on the fifth day following mailing, if mailed by national ordinary mail; or on the tenth day following mailing, if mailed by airmail.

-All information that we may collect will be collected, used and held in accordance with the provisions of the Data Protection Act 1998 and any amendments thereto.
+All information that we may collect will be collected, used and held in accordance with the provisions of The General Data Protection Regulation 2016/679 and any amendments thereto.